Skip to content

 3. Alternative solutions: Find corresponding solutions in the React ecosystem for unprocessed APIs.

-4. Contribute extensions: If specific API adaptation is needed, extend the compiler's capabilities through the plugin mechanism.
+4. Contribute extensions: If there is a need for specific API adaptation, extend the compiler capabilities through the plugin mechanism.

-Q8: Why do the generated React component names differ from those in Vue?
+Q25: Why is the generated React component name inconsistent with that in Vue?

-A: Use the special comment // @vr-name: ComponentName or the name option in defineOptions to explicitly tell the compiler the component name.
+A: Use the special comment // @vr-name: ComponentName or the name option of defineOptions to explicitly tell the compiler the component name.

-A: Router conversion provides the VuReact Router adaptation package, which the compiler will process, but entry configuration and other parts need manual fine-tuning because:
+A: Router conversion provides the VuReact Router adaptation package, which will be processed by the compiler, but entry configuration and other parts need manual fine-tuning because:

-1. Project context: Router configuration involves project structure.
+1. Project context: Routing configuration involves project structure.

-2. Syntax differences: Component usage in router configuration needs to be rewritten using JSX Element syntax.
+2. Syntax differences: The use of components in routing configuration needs to be changed to JSX Element syntax.

 For detailed migration guidelines, please refer to Router Adaptation.